auroraborie/deliverable-documents/deliverables/D4/review_template.md

 After adding a new class and teacher, it would be useful to also be able to see it in the admin view.
 Currently, when I added these new pieces of information and searched for it from the admin account, they do not display.
 In a school setting, admin staff should be able to see the new classes from the application.

 ### Misc.:
-A additional point to consider is that students may be a user group that the application can also consider as they may have difficulty keeping track of their test scores from the past.
+An additional point to consider is that students may be a user group that the application can also consider as they may have difficulty keeping track of their test scores from the past.
 They can also benefit from having their records in a secure place for access and use it to calculate their GPAs.